Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models

 \section{Abstract}

-Multi-encoder models are a broad family of context-aware Neural Machine Translation (NMT) systems that aim to improve translation quality by encoding document-level contextual information alongside the current sentence.
+Multi-encoder models are a broad family of context-aware neural machine translation systems that aim to improve translation quality by encoding document-level contextual information alongside the current sentence.
 The context encoding is undertaken by \textit{contextual parameters}, trained on document-level data.
-In this work, we show that training these parameters takes large amount of data, since the contextual training signal is sparse.
-We propose an efficient alternative, based on splitting sentence pairs, that allows to enrich the training signal of a set of parallel sentences by breaking intra-sentential syntactic links, and thus frequently pushing the model to search the context for disambiguating clues.
-We evaluate our approach with BLEU and contrastive test sets, showing that it allows multi-encoder models to achieve comparable performances to a setting where they are trained with $\times10$ document-level data.
-We also show that our approach is a viable option to context-aware NMT for language pairs with zero document-level parallel data.
+In this work, we discuss the difficulty of training these parameters effectively, due to the sparsity of the words in need of context (i.e., the training signal), and their relevant context.
+We propose to pre-train the contextual parameters over split sentence pairs, which makes an efficient use of the available data for two reasons.
+Firstly, it increases the contextual training signal by breaking intra-sentential syntactic relations, and thus pushing the model to search the context for disambiguating clues more frequently.
+Secondly, it eases the retrieval of relevant context, since context segments become shorter.
+We propose four different splitting methods, and evaluate our approach with BLEU and contrastive test sets.
+Results show that it consistently improves learning of contextual parameters, both in low and high resource settings.